Lunilux24/Homelab/README.md

 # Homelab

 This is the github repository for my Homelab.
 At the moment, I am running Ubuntu Server + Cockpit for remote monitoring and a frontend interface.
-I plan on using this repository to store import files such as docker-compose files, keep track of important links, plan future projects and document my progress and the things I learn along the way.
+I plan on using this repository to store important files such as docker-compose files, keep track of important links, plan future projects and document my progress and the things I learn along the way.

 ## My Current Setup